wp-plugins/admin-commenters-comments-count/readme.txt

 Since commenters are identified by the email address they provided when making a comment, if they supply an alternate email address for a comment, the plugin treats that email account as a separate person.

+= Does this plugin include unit tests? =

+Yes.

 == Screenshots ==

-1. A screenshot of the 'Edit Comments' admin page with the comment count appearing next to the commenter's name.
+1. A screenshot of the 'Comments' admin page with the comment count appearing next to the commenter's name.
+The most recent comment is from someone who has not commented on the site before.
+The second comment is from someone who has commented 13 times before.
+The hover text on the comment bubble reveals there are currently 13 approved comments and 3 pending comments for the visitor.
-2. A screenshot of the 'Edit Comments on POST TITLE' admin page with the comment count appearing next to the commenter's name.
+2. A screenshot of the 'Comments on POST TITLE' admin page with the comment count appearing next to the commenter's name.
-3. A screenshot of the 'Recent Comments' admin dashboard widget with the comment count appearing next to the commenter's name.
+3. A screenshot of the 'Activity' admin dashboard widget with the comment count appearing next to the commenter's name.
-4. A screenshot of the 'Discussion' panel on the 'Edit Post' admin page with the comment count appearing next to the commenter's name.
+4. A screenshot of the 'Comments' metabox on the 'Edit Post' admin page with the comment count appearing next to the commenter's name.

 == Changelog ==

+= 1.3 (2013-12-23) =
+* Enqueue custom CSS file instead of adding CSS to page head
+* Change CSS to allow comment bubbles to take on colors of active admin theme
+* Change initialization to fire on 'plugins_loaded'
+* Add unit tests
+* Minor documentation tweaks
+* Note compatibility through WP 3.8+
+* Drop compatibility with version of WP older than 3.8
+* Update copyright date (2014)
+* Change donate link
+* Update screenshots for WP 3.8 admin refresh
+* Update banner for WP 3.8 admin refresh

 = 1.2.1 =
 * Add check to prevent execution of code if file is directly accessed
 * Note compatibility through WP 3.5+
 * Update copyright date (2013)
-* Create repo's WP.org assets directory
 * Move screenshots into repo's assets directory

 = 1.2 =